Building Trusted AI at Scale Cities Startups & Digital Sovereignty – Keynote Amb Thomas Schneider

 Follow-up Questions

-What should be the focus and objectives of the Geneva AI Summit in 2027?
+What should be the focus and agenda of the Geneva AI Summit in 2027?

-Defining the summit’s agenda is essential to ensure that the gathering addresses the most pressing AI governance challenges and delivers tangible outcomes.
+Determining the summit’s thematic priorities is essential to align stakeholders, allocate resources, and ensure the event addresses the most pressing AI governance challenges.

 Speaker: Thomas Schneider